DavideViolante/Angular-Full-Stack/README.md

 1. Command window 1: `mongod`: run MongoDB
 2. Command window 2: `npm i`: install all the dependencies (it will take a while)
 3. Command window 2: `ng build -w`: build the project and keep watching the files for changes
-4. Command window 3: `npm start`: run Express backend server
+4. Command window 3: `npm start`: run Express server
 5. Go to [localhost:3000](http://localhost:3000)

 ## Production